History of Economic Thought Journals

 1 )from Steve Medema) The 40th annual UK History of Economic Thought

-at the University of Edinburgh, Scotland, over 3-5 September,
+Conference will be held at the University of Edinburgh, Scotland, over 3-5 September,

 2008.
 The conference will retain its traditional intimate format, with substantial